18 Hot Cocoa Mixes, Ranked From Worst To Best

 Lake Champlain's Traditional Organic Hot Chocolate dissolved well but not quite as fast as some of the other brands, and it had no powdery aftertaste.
 This dairy-free hot chocolate was velvety and creamy with a lingering aftertaste of high-end chocolate that bordered on dark.
 The sweetness level was perfect and the overall flavor balance was flawless.

-The organic and Fair Trade-Certified ingredients are the fewest of any we ranked: just sugar and Dutched cocoa.
+The organic and Fair Trade-Certified ingredients are the fewest of any I ranked: just sugar and Dutched cocoa.
 This mug was shockingly creamy given the lack of thickeners and a moderate proportion of mix to milk.
-Given how highly this one ranked and its moderate price point of 84 cents per serving, this would be a delectable hot cocoa to keep in your pantry all winter.
+Given how highly this one ranked and its moderate price point of a dollar an ounce, this would be a delectable hot cocoa to keep in your pantry all winter.

-Jacques Torres Hot Chocolate, our third-favorite hot chocolate in NYC, was the priciest hot cocoa we tasted at a whopping $3.50 per serving.
+Jacques Torres Hot Chocolate, Tasting Table's third-favorite hot chocolate in NYC, was the priciest hot cocoa I tasted at a whopping $25 for 14 ounces.
 It's worth every penny.
 The mix had small pebbles of chocolate mixed with powder and called for a high ratio of mix to milk, which is probably why it was so creamy and decadent.
 Despite the high amount of mix, there was zero powderiness.
 The ingredients include dark chocolate, dry whole milk, and several thickeners, which explains the silky, thick texture.

-This is a luscious hot cocoa that was on the restrained side of sweet without any bitterness.
+Jacques Torres hot chocolate mix is luscious, and on the restrained side of sweet without any bitterness.
 While no child would say no to a mug of this rich, chocolatey cocoa, this is a secret-stash luxury you won't want to share.
-We could see skimping on the mix a little to stretch this beyond the seven servings one canister makes.
-We plan to make this our special-occasion hot cocoa around here.
+I could see skimping on the mix a little to stretch this beyond the seven servings one canister makes.
+I plan to make this my special-occasion hot cocoa around here.